clifordjoshy/clifordjoshy.github.io/content/posts/setting-up-a-website/index.md

 Well, as of now, I have a 'projects' entry in the navbar that doesn't really do anything.
 Maybe by the time you're reading this, you'll be able to see me flexing some of the projects I had the (mis)fortune of doing over the past few years.

 Outside of the scope of this website, I do need to work on my final year project (look out for a post on NITCbase) which I will be shamelessly plugging once I feel it's in a reasonably good state.
 I have a bunch of ideas on projects to do in Rust as well.
-Maybe someday I'll have something to show for the 2 Rust stickers I carry around on my laptop every day.
+Maybe someday I'll have something to show for the two Rust stickers I carry around on my laptop every day.

 ## Finito